AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md

 **Sharing to Adobe Analytics**

 For customers that own both Adobe Audience Manager and Adobe Analytics, this integration will enable audiences to be shared from Marketo to your Adobe Analytics Report Suites, however there are some additional configurations steps that need to be taken in Adobe Audience Manager to enable this.
-Please review Adobe Audience Manager's documentation for more information on how to set this up: [https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html](https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html).
+Please review [Adobe Audience Manager's documentation](https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/mc-audiences-aam.html){target="_blank"} for more information on how to set this up.

 **Trait Usage for Adobe Audience Manager Customers**